-- 1) Designation of approval body.
-The Jackson County Board of Commissioners is hereby designated as the approval body for wireless communication facilities permits required by this section and is granted all necessary authority to carry out this responsibility. - 2) Review of the wireless communication facilities permit request.
-In order to preserve the integrity of the quasi-judicial hearing and at the same time comply with NCGS.
-153A-323, the Jackson County Board of Commissioners shall consider the wireless communication facilities permit request, at a quasi-judicial hearing.
+- Designation of approval body.
+The Jackson County Board of Commissioners is hereby designated as the approval body for wireless communication facilities permits required by this section and is granted all necessary authority to carry out this responsibility. - Review of the wireless communication facilities permit request.
+In order to preserve the integrity of the quasi-judicial hearing and at the same time comply with NCGS 160D-406 NCGS.
+153A-323, the Jackson County Board of Commissioners shall consider the wireless communication facilities permit request, at a quasi-judicial hearing. - 3) Conditional Special use standards.
+The Jackson County Board of Commissioners shall not approve the wireless communication facilities permit application unless and until it finds that the application meets all requirements set forth in this section and makes the following findings, based on the evidence and testimony presented at the public hearing or otherwise appearing in the record of the case: - a) That the proposed use or development of the land will not materially endanger the public health or safety. - b) That the proposed use or development of the land is reasonably compatible with significant natural and topographic features on the site and within the immediate vicinity of the site given the proposed facility, site and access road design and any mitigation techniques or measures proposed by the applicant. - c) That adjacent/adjoining property owners have not demonstrated that proposed use or development of the land will substantially injure the value of adjoining or abutting properties. - d) That the site can be accessed by service and emergency vehicles. - That the application, site and proposed improvements comply with all provisions of this Section.

-- 3) Conditional use standards.
-The Jackson County Board of Commissioners shall not approve the wireless communication facilities permit application unless and until it finds that the application meets all requirements set forth in this section and makes the following findings, based on the evidence and testimony presented at the public hearing or otherwise appearing in the record of the case: - a) That the proposed use or development of the land will not materially endanger the public health or safety. - b) That the proposed use or development of the land is reasonably compatible with significant natural and topographic features on the site and within the immediate vicinity of the site given the proposed facility, site and access road design and any mitigation techniques or measures proposed by the applicant. - c) That adjacent/adjoining property owners have not demonstrated that proposed use or development of the land will substantially injure the value of adjoining or abutting properties. - d) That the site can be accessed by service and emergency vehicles. - e) That the application, site and proposed improvements comply with all provisions of this Section. - (ix) Decision by the Jackson County Board of Commissioners.
+Decision by the Jackson County Board of Commissioners.
 The Jackson County Board of Commissioners, after conducting the quasi-judicial hearing, may: deny approval; table the request pending submittal of additional information; or approve the wireless communications permit with or without additional conditions.
 The minutes of the Jackson County Board of Commissioners shall state whether the proposed use does or does not meet the requirements set forth in this Section for the proposed use, and if the permit request is approved, the findings required by this Section for such approval shall be stated within the minutes.
 The decision on the permit application shall be by a simple majority vote of those members of the Jackson County Board of Commissioners present at the meeting at which the action is taken.
 Any action taken by the Jackson County Board of Commissioners shall be given to applicant and property owner in writing within 30 days of the date the action is taken.
-If the application is denied, the Jackson County Board of Commissioners shall state the reason(s) for said denial in its notification to the applicant. - (x) Transfer of approval - A special use permit approval may be transferred to a subsequent owner of the property for which the permit was issued but may not be transferred to another property. - (xi) Resubmission of denied applications - 1) No application for approval of a special use permit shall be filed with or accepted by the Jackson County Planning Department that is identical or substantially similar to an application that has been denied by a Community Planning Council. - No application for approval of a wireless communication permit shall be filed with or accepted by the Planning Department that is identical or substantially similar to an application that has been denied by the Jackson County Board of Commissioners.
+If the application is denied, the Jackson County Board of Commissioners shall state the reason(s) for said denial in its notification to the applicant.